Making Heads or Tails: Towards Semantically Consistent Visual Counterfactuals: Implementation details

 \subsubsection{Self-supervised models.}

 We used the publicly available weights that were provided by the authors of the respective works~\cite{caron2020unsupervised,he2020momentum}.
 For DeepCluster and SWAV, we adopt the models trained via the multi-crop augmentation from~\cite{caron2020unsupervised}.
+We pre-trained all models on ImageNet.
+Different pre-training schemes could be used when considering more specialized domains like medical images.